Optimization on Weak Riemannian Manifolds: The Riemannian Gradient Descent Method

-\begin{remark} Observe that Assumption \ref{assumption: iteration decrease}, which imposes a sufficient decrease condition, depends indirectly on the choice of retractions $R_p$, $p\in M$.
-In this paper, we do not further address the selection of step sizes or the construction of retractions that satisfy this assumption; this is deferred to future work, particularly since retractions on weak Riemannian manifolds present additional challenges.
-Provided that a suitable retraction exists, one may expect an analogue of a result from the finite-dimensional setting \cite[4.4]{Bou23}. \end{remark}
+\begin{remark} Observe that Assumption \ref{assumption: iteration decrease}, which imposes a sufficient decrease condition, depends indirectly on the choice of a (normalized) local addition $\Sigma$.
+In this paper, we do not further address the selection of step sizes or the construction of local additions that satisfy this assumption; this is deferred to future work.

+Local additions on weak Riemannian manifolds present additional challenges: For example, convergence of typically depends on geodesic completeness or the iterates forming a Cauchy-sequences in the length metric, cf. e.g. \cite[Section 4.6]{Bou23}.
+In general, the length metric on a weak Riemannian manifold fails to be a metric.
+However, due to \cite{BaMaW25} the situation is much better for certain weak Riemannian metrics modeled on Hilbert spaces.

+Provided that a suitable local addition exists, one may expect an analogue of a result from the finite-dimensional setting if one makes a {\em Lipschitz-type} assumption on the regularity of the gradient, see \cite[4.4]{Bou23}. \end{remark}